-Even with the ending of the samurai era and the use of swords in daily Japanese life, the unsurpassed techniques behind their forging is kept alive with modern blades such as kitchen knives.
+Even with the ending of the samurai era, the unsurpassed techniques behind sword forging are kept alive with modern blades such as kitchen knives.

 Experience Japanese blacksmithing in the Sadamasa smithy that has been making blades for over a century!

 Join a guide who will take you directly to the workshop where you will meet the local smith.
-First, he will introduce the features of Japanese knives before showing you first-hand his incredible techniques in the forge.
+First, he will introduce Japanese knives' features before showing you first-hand his incredible techniques in the forge.

 After this, have a go at your own knife-forging!
-Learn polishing, cutting, straightening and heating techniques.
+Learn how to polish, cut, straighten and heat.
 An English-speaking guide will be present at all times so that you can ask the smith any question you have in mind.

 After undergoing heat treatment, your knife will need a few hours to rest.
 The next day, you will work on putting an edge to the blade — a delicate procedure that the blacksmith will begin himself.

-You will complete your knife by sharpening it with several whetstones and adding a handle to it, so you can take it home, a one-of-a-kind souvenir from Japan."
+You will complete your knife by sharpening it with several whetstones and adding a handle to it.

-Sadamasa is small family-run smithy which has forged blades for the locals for about 100 years.
+Sadamasa is a small family-run smithy that has forged blades for the locals for about 100 years.

-“Experience alone is not enough, you also need the perseverance.
-It doesn’t matter how many knives I have made already, every time I sit at the forge I think on how to make an even better one; what I can do to improve the sharpness, the hardness and the balance.
+“Experience alone is not enough; you also need perseverance.
+It doesn’t matter how many knives I have made already; every time I sit at the forge, I think about how to make an even better one; what I can do to improve the sharpness, the hardness, and the balance.
 Every day is a new challenge.”